Frank Filchock: A second career in Canada

 Although no team in the United States would hire Filchock, there was definite interest in Canada.
 Both the Hamilton Tigers and the Ottawa Rough Riders of the Interprovincial Rugby Football Union (or Big Four) made offers.
-Filchock accepted the Tigers' offer, and on August 13, 1947 he joined the team as a player-coach.
+Filchock accepted the Tigers' offer, and on August 13, 1947, he joined the team as a player-coach.
 Rumor put his salary at $7,000 for the season.

 There was a problem, however.
 While Canadian football teams were still technically amateur, it was an open secret that all of the teams in Canada's two major leagues of the time—the Big Four and the Western Interprovincial Rugby Union (WIFU) paid their players.
 Lew Hayman, then in the process of building his new Montreal franchise, the Alouettes, but who had been involved in football in eastern Canada for many years, said in 1946:

 In the days before the war, the players were paid off in the dark.
 Some of the Canadian players took money and others didn't, though nearly all of them accepted gifts.
 Imports from the United States were paid in cash — somewhere between $1,000 and $1,200 for a season.
 Today you have to pay them all, homebreds or imports, and you have to pay them about four times as much as you did before the war.

 Everyone knew about this, but no one openly admitted it.
-For a high-profile, professional player like Frank Filchock to play in the Big Four, pretenses would have to be dropped.
+For a high-profile, professional player like Filchock to play in the Big Four, pretenses would have to be dropped.
 Not everyone was willing to do that.
 Immediately after Filchock's signing, the Canadian Rugby Union, an umbrella organization for all levels of football throughout the Dominion, rejected his application for a player's certificate without comment, and the IRFU voted three to one that he could not play for Hamilton.
 Filchock was now blacklisted by every football league in the United States and Canada.
 Nevertheless, the Tigers were adamant: Filchock would play.